 Boat: 36ft classic timber sloop.

 / only type. for me a sleeping bag as below and wrap over.
 Two light/medium bags are much better than tangle wrestling one warm sleeping bag.
 A pillow or full "stuff-bag" at each end can assist with and foot space if wanted.
 Any more , spreaders than this is generally counter productive and excess complication.
 You can think of this as sleeping with a "lee cloth" all round you.
-Fatigue is the biggest issue in long trips by even the best sailors.
-Sleep well all.
-A.

 08-12-2017, 09:25